 What Are the Four Temperaments?
 This is what Four Temperaments is all about The word temperament refers to the blending of natural traits or tendencies with which a person is born and is a part of one’s personality

-Temperaments: Types, Behaviors, Examples - Verywell Mind Key Takeaways The four temperaments are sanguine, choleric, phlegmatic, and melancholic Temperaments are mainly shaped by genetics and can be influenced by childhood experiences Knowing your temperament can help you understand your behaviors and reactions better
+Temperaments: Types, Behaviors, Examples - Verywell Mind There are four main types of temperament: sanguine, choleric, phlegmatic, and melancholic Each type is marked by specific behaviors and personality traits, largely influenced by genetics and childhood experiences Knowing your temperament can enhance self-awareness and interpersonal understanding What Is Temperament?

 Four temperaments - Wikipedia Greek physician Hippocrates (c 460 – c 370 BC) described the four temperaments as part of the ancient medical concept of humourism, which states that four bodily fluids affect human personality traits and behaviours